Scientific-Computing-BPHC/Meshfree_cpp/README.md

 For access, please contact Dr. N. Anil, BITS Pilani.

 This work is done as part of my M.Sc.
 (Hons.)
-Mathematics Thesis, under the guidance of Dr. N. Anil, Department of Hyderabad, BITS-Pilani Hyderabad Campus.
+Mathematics Thesis, under the guidance of Dr. N. Anil, Asst.
+Prof., Department of Mathematics, BITS Pilani - Hyderabad Campus.
 Nischay Ram Mamidi, Kumar Prasun, Srikanth and Rupanshu have developed the Python, Julia, Fortran and Regent versions respectively.

 ## Dependencies:
 * gcc 8.3.0 or higher